simonyoung/dotfiles/README.md

 ### iTerm2

-Install `iTerm2` as a replacement for the default built-in Mac terminal.
-Download it manually from the [website](https://www.iterm2.com).
+Install [iTerm2](https://www.iterm2.com) as a replacement for the default built-in Mac terminal.
+Download it manually from the [iTerm website](https://www.iterm2.com).

 ### 1Password

-I use `1Password` to store all of my passwords, logins and other secure items across devices  Download it manually from the [website](https://1password.com).
+I use [1Password](https://1password.com) to store all of my passwords, logins and other secure items across devices  Download it manually from the [1Password website](https://1password.com).

 ### Git & Xcode